edgedb/edgedb/docs/cli/edgedb_migrate.rst

 .. warning:: Gel Cloud CI users and scripters

-    When scripting a ``migrate``/``migration apply`` for an |Gel| Cloud instance, do not use ``gel login`` to authenticate.
+    When scripting a ``migrate``/``migration apply`` for an |Gel| Cloud instance, do not use :gelcmd:`login` to authenticate.
 Instead, you should generate a secret key in the Gel Cloud UI or by running :ref:`ref_cli_edgedb_cloud_secretkey_create` and set the
     ``EDGEDB_SECRET_KEY`` environment variable to your secret key.
 Once this